 If your symptoms suggest multiple myeloma, you may have one or more of the following tests:

 - To check for the number of white blood cells, red blood cells and platelets in the blood.
 The blood may also be checked for different proteins, including M protein and other antibodies.
 Tests may also check for high levels of calcium and creatinine levels to see how well the kidneys are working.

-- To identify abnormal levels of proteins and antibodies.
+- To identify abnormal levels of proteins and antibodies and check kidney function.

 - To show fractures, breaks or hollowed out areas of bone, which may be caused by multiple myeloma.

 – To confirm a multiple myeloma diagnosis, a doctor must remove samples from a person’s bone marrow (aspiration) and a piece of the bone (biopsy) to check for the presence of abnormal plasma cells.
 A doctor (pathologist) will look at the bone marrow tissue under a microscope to review the appearance, size and shape of the cells, to determine if myeloma cells are present, and if so, how many.
 The aspirate (liquid) portion of the sample is routinely sent for other tests which will help determine the exact type and genetics of the disease.

 Doctors use tests to help determine how much the cancer has spread and the appropriate treatment options.
 Knowing all you can about staging lets you take a more active role in making informed decisions about your treatment plan.
 There are two different types of staging symptoms that a doctor may use to categorize multiple myeloma.